xVc323/popclip-humanizer/README.md

 # PopClip Humanizer Extension

 A PopClip extension that uses your fine-tuned Gemini model to make text sound more natural and human-like.
-When you select any text, this extension will send it to your Gemini model and replace it with a more natural-sounding version.
+When you select text, this extension sends it to your Gemini model and replaces it with a more natural-sounding version.

 ## Features